The Mini-Cases: 5 Companies, 5 Strategies, 5 Transformations

 Bargaining power of customers

-This is the ability of the customer to put the firm under pressure, now if one looks at the business model of these organization, it becomes clear that these firms are one of the more distinguished names in the industry in which they are operating and due to that, they acquire a position that in sync with their overall objectives (Marufuzzaman et al, 2014).
-They make their customers stakeholders in their business process but due to higher concentration of these firms, the customer cannot pressurize them (Antràs & Chor, 2013).
+This is the ability of the customer to put the firm under pressure, now if one looks at the business model of these organizations, it becomes clear that these firms are one of the more distinguished names in the industry in which they are operating, and due to that, they acquire a position that in sync with their overall objectives (Marufuzzaman et al, 2014).
+They make their customers stakeholders in their business process, but due to the higher concentration of these firms, the customers cannot pressure them (Antràs & Chor, 2013).

 Bargaining Power Of Suppliers

-Suppliers would always want that the organization with which they are conducting business is allowing them greater flexibility and this is where these organizations have done well that they are not relying on one supplier to fulfill their business needs (Marufuzzaman et al, 2014).
-As a matter of fact, what they are doing is that they have diversified as far as their suppliers are concerned, and when that happens, the bargaining power of the suppliers decline as they cannot dictate their terms to the business (Antràs & Chor, 2013).
+Suppliers always want the organization with which they are conducting business to allow them greater flexibility, and this is where these organizations have done well.
+They are not relying on one supplier to fulfill their business needs (Marufuzzaman et al., 2014).
+As a matter of fact, what they are doing is that they have diversified as far as their suppliers are concerned, and when that happens, the bargaining power of the suppliers declines as they cannot dictate their terms to the business (Antràs & Chor, 2013).

 Intensity Of Competitive Rivalry